fubarhouse/docker-ansible/README.md

 This repository is a consolidated set of repositories as well as many others for personal use for testing my own Ansible roles.

+If you're here, you may also be interested in my [Ansible Role Tester](https://github.com/fubarhouse/ansible-role-tester).